 The qualification contains knowledge units.
-These units are respectively assessed by Multiple-Choice Questions (MCQs) and by Assessment Knowledge Modules (AKMs) externally set by the BIIAB.
+These units are respectively assessed by both Assessment Knowledge Modules (AKMs) and Multiple-Choice Questions (MCQs) externally set by the BIIAB.
 The AKMs are internally marked assessments, containing a series of questions, marked and internally verified by the centre and with external verification by the BIIAB External Quality Assurer (EQA).
 The MCQs are externally set assessments that are required to be delivered under BIIAB examination conditions and are externally marked by BIIAB.
 Please refer to BIIAB's Centre Manual for full examination and invigilator instructions.

 Assessments provided by BIIAB will ensure that effective learning has taken place and that learners have the opportunity to: